Dominion (card game): During play

 If the player must draw a card from their deck, but their deck is empty, they shuffle their discard pile to create a new deck.
 Some Action cards can trash cards, removing them from players' decks and into the Trash pile, where they are out of the game (though a few actions from expansions can recover them).

 The game usually ends under one of two conditions: when the stack of Province cards (the highest-value Victory card in the base game) has been exhausted, or when any three stacks in the supply have been exhausted.
 Players then count the number of victory points in their decks, and the player with the highest score wins.
 Other end-game conditions have been introduced in the game's expansions.

 Since possessing Victory cards is often necessary to win the game, but they usually have no value during gameplay, players must balance the acquisition of Victory cards with Action and Treasure cards that maintain the player's ability to play effective turns.
-Usually, the game's main strategy is to build a deck that maximizes the player's ability to draw hands that can buy Provinces (the most valuable Victory card).
+Usually, the game's main strategy is to build a deck that maximizes the player's ability to draw hands that can buy Provinces.